NethermindEth/StarknetByExample/src/components/how_to.md

 - Events
 - Internal functions

-It doen't have a constructor, but you can create an `_init` internal function and call it from the contract's constructor.
+It doesn't have a constructor, but you can create an `_init` internal function and call it from the contract's constructor.
 In the previous example, the `_off` function will be used this way.

 > It's currently not possible to use the same component multiple times in the same contract.
 > This is a known limitation that may be lifted in the future.